MiruNyanNyan345/Research-Paper-Surverys/README.md

 # Research-Paper-Surverys

-The research paper surverys in this repository are the assignemnts of my master degree.
+The research paper surverys in this repository are the assignemnts in my master degree.

 ## Natural Language Processing
 **Automatic Text Summarization**